5 Best States For Non-resident LLCs in the U.S.

 Nevada LLC Formation and Annual Fees

 Forming an LLC in Nevada involves filing Articles of Organization with the Secretary of State and paying a $436 filing fee.
-Once formed, LLCs must submit an annual list of managers and members accompanied by a $350 fee.
+Once formed, LLCs must submit an annual list of managers and members with a $350 fee.

 Additionally, there is no annual franchise tax.
 The formation process is streamlined, and the state’s business portal provides detailed guidelines and support, making it straightforward for non-residents to set up and maintain their LLCs efficiently.